Staying Focused and Understanding Trade-offs

 In software development and in life

-Every software project comes with a unique set of challenges.
-To ensure success, it’s important that your project has a clearly defined purpose.
+Every project comes with a unique set of challenges and obstacles.
+To ensure success, it’s important that you approach any given project with a clearly defined purpose.

-In most contexts people talk about goals in general terms: “I want to build an app that changes the world”.
-However, when it comes to execution, there are some common deficiencies which trip people up:
+Often people talk about goals in general terms: “I want to build something that changes the way we _______.”
+However, when it comes to execution, we have some pretty bad blind spots:

-- Inability to accept sub-optimal, but adequate and necessary, solutions
+- Inability to accept sub-optimal, yet necessary, solutions

-Prioritizing tasks and understanding the difference between signal and noise go hand and hand — effective prioritization has strong dependency on a clearly defined objective.
+Prioritization, and understanding what is signal vs. what is noise go hand in hand— effective prioritization relies on a clearly defined objective.

-Task prioritization should be ordered by value generated over effort necessary to deliver on the task, with varying value weight placed on short term vs. long term implementation.
+Task prioritization should be ordered by value generated over effort necessary to deliver on the task.
+Varying weight will also need to be placed on short term vs. long term implementation.

-For a brand new startup, prioritizing longevity is important and writing bad code is never a good idea, but spending weeks polishing your backend code base that already works, while your UX is suffering due to poor front-end design, is poor prioritization.
-On the other end of the scale, a large company with high traffic volume failing to address scalability over minor UI changes with no tangible value generated, is also poor prioritization.
+For a brand new startup, prioritizing longevity is important and writing bad code is never a good idea, but spending weeks polishing and refactoring code that already works, while your UX is suffering, is not an effective use of time.
+On the other end, large companies failing to address scalability, and accommodate heightened site traffic, due to emphasis on minor UI changes, is again, misdirected effort.

 The majority of priority decisions boil down to trade-offs.
-Remaining intentional about keeping your overarching goals in mind and understanding the implications of the trade-offs you make is fundamental to stable growth.
+Remaining intentional — understanding the overarching goal — is fundamental to sustainable growth.